|Physical description||Enamel, Silver, Silver gilt|

 |Place made||United Kingdom: England, Greater London, London|

-Companion of the Order of the Bath, Military Division unnamed as issued.
+Breast Star of a Knight Commander of the Order of the British Empire.
+Unnamed as issued.